Code-Institute-Submissions/Sharks-Under-Threat/README.md

 9. Opened my GitHib page to see the changes.

 ### Viewing Site
-1. After logging in to GibHub i went to the "settings" tab.
+1. After logging in to GibHub I went to the "settings" tab.
-2. Upon scrolling down to "Danger Zone" i set the repository to "Public".
+2. Upon scrolling down to "Danger Zone" I set the repository to "Public".
 3. Scrolling back up to "GitHub Pages" set the source "Branch-main", "File-Root" and selected save.
 4. After reloading and scrolling back down to "GitHub Pages" selected the link where my site had been published.